 Much also has been lost.
 Many have encountered a loss of church friendships and members, loss of buildings and property, loss of hymnals, and organs, and pianos, and music libraries used in the work of worship and in continuing our rich musical heritage as Anglicans.

-The focus of the Provincial Music Task Force is to provide resources, teachings, and aids to help the local parish in their worship and to restore and to equip current and future leaders in their work of ministry.
+The focus of the Provincial Music Task Force is to provide resources, teachings, and aids to help the local parish in their worship and to equip current and future leaders in their work of ministry.
 In this, we know it all has to begin somewhere; to begin with priests and musicians with a calling and a joy upon their hearts to work as a team to more effectively lead God’s people in worship through music.

 In this light, your Music Task Force has begun its work to provide resources for the full range of musical expression across the Province: traditional hymnody, songs of praise, anthems, chant, and service music as well as resources for new and existing choirs, folk groups and praise teams, keyboardists, handbells, and the vital Pastor/Church Musician relationship.
 Some resources will be downloadable and printable, some will be instructional videos or Q & A teachings, and some will be links to quality websites supporting the work of liturgical music and worship.
 Do visit the ACNA Music Resources page often as new updates and fresh content will be arriving soon.
 I am

 Yours in Christ,